bhav09/automating_whatsapp_texts/README.md

 # automating_whatsapp_texts
 Automating whatsapp texts.
+This shall help scheduling messages and easily manage them.
 You'll be able to send texts via whatsapp using selenium.

 testing.py is for sending the normal texts.